ckeditor/ckeditor5/docs/framework/guides/package-generator.md

 The task may end with an error if one of the following conditions is met:

-* Found the "Unused context" error &ndash; entries specified in the `lang/contexts.json` file are not used in source files.
+* Found the `Unused context` error &ndash; entries specified in the `lang/contexts.json` file are not used in source files.
 They should be removed.
-* Found the "Context is duplicated for the id" error &ndash; some of the entries are duplicated.
+* Found the `Context is duplicated for the id` error &ndash; some of the entries are duplicated.
 Consider removing them from the `lang/contexts.json` file, or rewrite them.
-* Found the "Context for the message id is missing" error &ndash; entries specified in source files are not described in the `lang/contexts.json` file.
+* Found the `Context for the message id is missing` error &ndash; entries specified in source files are not described in the `lang/contexts.json` file.
 They should be added.

 Examples: